-Mary-Leigh Smart (1917-2017) was a passionate supporter of the arts, devoted to strengthening the Maine arts community.
-Her affiliations were witness to that: the Barn Gallery, the Bowdoin College Museum of Art, the Farnsworth Museum, the Ogunquit Museum of American Art, the Portland Museum of Art, the Skowhegan School of Painting and Sculpture, the University of New England, the University of New Hampshire, Wellesley College and others.
+Mary-Leigh Call Smart (1917-2017) was a passionate supporter of the the Maine arts community, and collected the work of many Maine-based artists.
+She was affiliated with the Barn Gallery, Bowdoin College Museum of Art, Farnsworth Museum, Ogunquit Museum of American Art, Portland Museum of Art, Skowhegan School of Painting and Sculpture, University of New England, University of New Hampshire, Wellesley College, and others.

 April 29-May 4, 2018: Executive Director attends The Aspen Institute's Artist-Endowed Foundation Initiative Seminar in New York City.